devopsgroup-io/catapult/README.md

 * Continuous Integration - Bamboo and AWS
 * Performance Monitoring - New Relic

 Do you need Catapult?
-Here a few triggers:
+Here are a few triggers:

 * Production is down.
 * We need a test site.